-In response to the rising concern over the urgent need for action, in July 2019, Wokingham Borough Council members unanimously declared a climate emergency.
-The declaration set out the commitment to play as full a role as possible, leading by example as well as by exhortation, in achieving a carbon neutral Wokingham Borough by 2030.
-Subsequently, in January 2020, the council published its first Climate Emergency Action Plan (CEAP), establishing the eight key priority areas to focus on for reducing CO2.
+In response, in July 2019, Wokingham Borough Council (WBC) members unanimously declared a climate emergency.
+The declaration set out the commitment to play as full a role as possible, leading by example as well as by exhortation, in achieving a carbon neutral borough by 2030.
+Subsequently, the council published its first Climate Emergency Action Plan (CEAP), establishing the eight key priority areas to focus on mitigating CO2 emissions.
+This plan has since been separated into two slightly different sections, initially focused on the emissions of the borough as a whole, with the council emissions separated out below for clarity.